 Customers may not be diligent in checking your supplier / subcontractor documentation which is why it is often neglected.
 Typically supplier / subcontractor documentation becomes an issue only when a quality, safety or environmental performance issue is identified or a failure occurs.
 Rest assured, in the event of an issue the customer will be asking you why you didn’t exercise due diligence (and you may be asking yourself the same thing).

 How can you effectively manage your suppliers with the minimum effort?

 In a competitive market suppliers and subcontractors will fall over themselves to provide this documentation providing you stipulate that work can’t start until this paperwork is received.
 You only have to ask for the appropriate documents, check the adequacy and then check that they are complying with their own documentation.

 When market conditions are less favourable (more favourable for the supplier) I’ve seen companies write method statements for subcontractors so that they can start work.
 This isn’t to be recommended, but where necessary ensure the subcontractor has his name on the method statement and that he has approved it in writing.

 You are more likely to get the cooperation of the supplier / subcontractor if they believe this to be the start of a long-term relationship so make it clear that you are asking them to become an approved supplier / subcontractor to your company, not just a supplier / subcontractor on a single job or project.

-Idealy systems to support this process should have an automatic prompt so that the supplier and subcontractor records are reviewed and replacements are requested for expiring certificates of insurance, licences, etc. This can be managed in a number of ways, but typically smaller companies will have an Excel register managed by an individual.
+Ideally systems to support this process should have an automatic prompt so that the supplier and subcontractor records are reviewed and replacements are requested for expiring certificates of insurance, licences, etc. This can be managed in a number of ways, but typically smaller companies will just have a simple register managed by an individual.